The cycle of relapse and recovery is neither linear nor stable. Life is messy. And eating disorders make it messier.

 The downside, however, is that it isn’t a viable life motto.

 There is always work to do, whether you are sick or well, and there are times where you are, simultaneously, both and neither.
-The cycle of relapse and recovery is neither linear nor stable.
-Life is messy.
-And eating disorders make it messier.

 I developed an eating disorder when I was in high school.